RRG314/rge256/README.md

 - tensor initialization
 - high-parallel GPU workloads

-### 5. Simple Integration Path
+#### 5. Simple Integration Path
 RGE256ctr:

 - is counter-based
 - is fully deterministic
 - has serializable fixed-size state
 - uses a portable C reference design
-- matches PyTorch’s RNG abstraction layer
+- matches PyTorch's RNG abstraction layer

 This greatly simplifies upstream integration.

-## PyTorch Compatibility Summary
+### PyTorch Compatibility Summary

-RGE256ctr is compatible with PyTorch’s RNG architecture and can be mapped cleanly to the `GeneratorImpl` backend for both CPU and CUDA.
+RGE256ctr is compatible with PyTorch's RNG architecture and can be mapped cleanly to the `GeneratorImpl` backend for both CPU and CUDA.
 The generator satisfies all requirements for determinism, reproducibility, state serialization, and parallel counter-mode execution.

-### Key Compatibility Properties
+#### Key Compatibility Properties

 - **Counter-Mode Design**
   RGE256ctr uses a 64-bit counter with a fixed 256-bit key.
-This matches PyTorch’s preferred architecture (Philox, ChaCha).
+This matches PyTorch's preferred architecture (Philox, ChaCha).

 - **Stateless Advancing**